Web Prolog manual

 toplevel_abort(+Pid) is det.

-Tells toplevel Pid to abort the execution of the currently running goal.
+Tells the local toplevel Pid to abort the execution of the currently running goal.
+An unknown or non-local pid has no effect.

 actor